-Parents must sign their child/ren in and out of the program.
-When arriving or leaving the classroom or center vehicle, it is very important that you or another adult over 18 years of age sign the sign in/out sheet.
-Please sign your name as mom or dad or initials are not acceptable to the governing agencies.
-It helps the child begin the day by assisting them in putting their personal belongings in their lockers or cubbies or by giving them to the bus assistant and making sure he or she is aware of what items the child is bringing to the center.
-At the end of the day, it is important that the teacher know that your child is leaving the classroom and that the sign in/out sheet has been signed by the parent or a designated adult over 18 years of age.
-All children must also be signed off of the center vehicles.
+Parents must bring their child/ren into the class to be signed in.
+When arriving or leaving the classroom, it is very important that you or another adult over 14 years of age pick up your child/ren.
+It helps the child begin the day by assisting them in putting their personal belongings in their lockers or cubbies.
+At the end of the day, it is important that the teacher know that your child is leaving the classroom by the parent or a designated person over 14 years of age.